AnacletoLAB/RNA-KG/README.rst

 Releases
 =========
+  - `RNA-KG's website is available at the following link: https://RNA-KG.anacleto.di.unimi.it`
-  - `Public SPARQL endpoint is available at the following link: http://fievel.anacleto.di.unimi.it:9999`
+  - `Public SPARQL endpoint is available at the following link: https://blazegraph-RNA-KG.anacleto.di.unimi.it`
-  - Please see our preprint: https://arxiv.org/abs/2312.00183
+  - Please see our paper: https://www.nature.com/articles/s41597-024-03673-7
   - `Data Access: https://doi.org/10.5281/zenodo.10078877`

 |